touchHLE/touchHLE/CONTRIBUTING.md

 ## Code contributions

 The developer documentation can be found in [the `dev-docs` directory](dev-docs/) and throughout the codebase.
-At a minimum, you'll probably want to read [the building guide](dev-docs/building.md).
+At a minimum, you'll probably want to read [the building guide](dev-docs/building.md) and [the coding style guide](dev-docs/code-style.md).

 Please run [`dev-scripts/format.sh`](dev-scripts/format.sh) and [`dev-scripts/lint.sh`](dev-scripts/lint.sh) on your changes before committing.